Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Numerical methodology

 \subsection{Simulations}

-All our simulations were performed using the cosmological parameters $Ω_{\mtext{m}} = \num{0.3}$, $Ω_{\mtext{b}} = \num{0}$, $Ω_Λ = \num{0.7}$, $H_0 = \SI{70}{\km\per\s\per\Mpc}$ ($h = \num{0.7}$), and $σ_8 = \num{0.9}$.\footnote{ As usual, the density parameters $Ω_i$ indicate the values at $z = 0$. } The same random seed was shared for the generation of all \acp{IC} at $z = 127$ in order to allow for a direct comparison between different dark matter models and resolutions.
+All our simulations were performed using the cosmological parameters $Ω_{\mtext{m}} = \num{0.3}$, $Ω_{\mtext{b}} = \num{0}$, $Ω_Λ = \num{0.7}$, $H_0 = \SI{70}{\km\per\s\per\Mpc}$ ($h = \num{0.7}$), and $σ_8 = \num{0.9}$,\footnote{ As usual, the density parameters $Ω_i$ indicate the values at $z = 0$. } with \acp{IC} as described in \cref{sec:ics}.
+The same random seed was shared for the generation of all \acp{IC} at $z = 127$ in order to allow for a direct comparison between different dark matter models and resolutions.
 In order to avoid the onset of resolution effects that would affect even our highest-resolution simulations, the simulations were run until $z = 3$.
 For comoving box sizes of \SIlist{5; 10}{\per\hHubble\Mpc}, and masses $m c^2$ of \SIlist{3.5e-23; 7e-23}{\eV}, simulations with different resolutions – up to mesh sizes of $N^3 = 8640^3$ – were performed.
 A detailed list of the different simulations is given in \cref{tab:simulations}.
-To date, these are the largest three-dimensional cosmological simulations of \ac{FDM} structure formation to low redshifts, with a simulation volume which is at least $64$ times larger than any previous \ac{FDM} simulation and a mesh which has at least $600$ times more resolution elements than any existing work.
-Previous efforts have only reached box sizes of \SI{1.7}{\per\hHubble\Mpc} for full \ac{FDM} simulations \citep[][also with a pseudo-spectral method, until $z = \num{5.5}$]{2020MNRAS.494.2027M}, and \SI{2.5}{\per\hHubble\Mpc} with a hybrid (i.\,e.\ not fully \ac{FDM}) method \citep{2018PhRvD..98d3509V}.